-The School asks that children should wear the appropriate school uniform each day.
+The School asks that its pupils wear the appropriate school uniform each day.

 To follow the recommended dress code, we ask the following :

-Trousers/ skirts and pinafore dresses - Grey (not black or blue; no leggings)
+Trousers/ skirts and pinafore dresses - Grey (not black or blue; no leggings); skirts and dresses should be knee-length

 Sweatshirts/cardigans - School blue, preferably with the school logo